Your local move: PODS vs. other moving companies

 In addition to getting all your stuff moved from one place to another, there are other costs that may be involved in your local move.
 Taken individually they may not seem like much, but together they can add up to make local moving more expensive than you might expect:

-- Moving service costs, which can vary significantly depending on your moving solution (traditional full-service mover, rental truck, or portable container).
+- Moving service costs, which can vary significantly depending on your moving solution (traditional full-service local movers, rental truck, or portable container).

 - Packing and loading hourly labor if you’re using a portable container or rental truck and want help with the heavy lifting.